Sleep Disorders

 Inappropriate napping |

 Problematic sleep practices can be pervasive across sleep disorders, particularly insomnia.
-According to 1 study of a group of 258 individuals with insomnia sufferers, they tend to engage in poor sleep hygiene, such as smoking close to bedtime and increased use of alcohol.
-They nap more and sleep in on days when not working (25).
-In a longitudinal survey among 2076 Swedish community-dwellers, late evening nicotine use was significantly associated with concurrent insomnia at initial evaluation and an irregular sleep schedule predicted the persistence of insomnia at 1-year follow up (24).
-Objective measures of tobacco exposure correlated with poorer sleep quality in one study (59).
-Nicotine and alcohol use within 4 hours of bedtime were associated with increased sleep fragmentation on actigraphy and sleep diaries in one study in African-American adults (51).
+Poor sleep hygiene, such as smoking and increased use of alcohol before bedtime, increased naps, and sleeping in on days when not working, was noted in a study of a group of 258 individuals with insomnia (26).
+In a longitudinal survey among 2076 Swedish community-dwellers, late evening nicotine use was significantly associated with concurrent insomnia at initial evaluation, and an irregular sleep schedule predicted the persistence of insomnia at 1-year follow up (25).
+Objective measures of tobacco exposure correlated with poorer sleep quality in one study (61).
+Nicotine and alcohol use within four hours of bedtime were associated with increased sleep fragmentation on actigraphy and sleep diaries in one study in African American adults (53).

 Children are not immune to poor sleep hygiene and its adverse effects.
-Two studies looked at predictors of sleep problems in healthy school-age children and adolescents and determined that poor sleep hygiene was a major cause of sleep problems in this age group (30; 52).
-With children, use of cell phones and other electronics before bed or after lights out not only reinforces bedtime resistance and sleep anxiety (19) but has also been associated with depression, obesity, and increased risk of substance abuse (Oshima et al 2012; 07; 16).
-A study demonstrated that increased social media use in adolescents was associated with poorer sleep patterns (49).
-This effect is even seen in infants in whom screen media exposure leads to decreased total sleep duration (56) and in toddlers in whom electronic device usage was associated with increased sleep latency and decreased total sleep time (08).
-An epidemiological survey of 779 children (via parental questionnaire) showed hyperactivity and conduct problems are more common in children who exhibit bedtime resistance (Carvalho Bos et al 2009).
-Conversely, in a study with 385 adolescent children aged 13 to 18 years of age in South Australia, children with a parent-set bedtime were found to have earlier bedtimes, obtained more sleep, and experienced improved daytime wakefulness and less fatigue (50).
-Another Australian study demonstrated that children who did not follow proper sleep hygiene and went to bed late had a poorer quality of life, not only for themselves but for their caregiver as well (43).
-Use of media and caffeine before bedtime have also been shown to be associated with poor academic performance among adolescents (11).
+Two studies looked at predictors of sleep problems in healthy school-age children and adolescents and determined that poor sleep hygiene was a major cause of sleep problems in this age group (32; 54).
+With children, use of cell phones and other electronics before bed or after lights out not only reinforces bedtime resistance and sleep anxiety (20) but has also been associated with depression, obesity, and increased risk of substance abuse (08; 17).
+A study demonstrated that increased usage of social media in adolescents was associated with poorer sleep patterns (51).
+This effect is even seen in infants in whom screen media exposure leads to decreased total sleep duration (58) and in toddlers in whom electronic device usage was associated with increased sleep latency and decreased total sleep time (09).
+An epidemiological survey of 779 children (via parental questionnaire) showed hyperactivity and conduct problems are more common in children who exhibit bedtime resistance (07).
+Conversely, in a study with 385 adolescent children aged 13 to 18 years of age in South Australia, children with a parent-set bedtime were found to have earlier bedtimes, obtained more sleep, and experienced improved daytime wakefulness and less fatigue (52).
+Another Australian study demonstrated that a poor sleep hygiene in children was associated with a poorer quality of life, not only for themselves but for their caregiver as well (45).
+Use of media and caffeine before bedtime have also been shown to be associated with poor academic performance among adolescents (12).

 Assuming proper treatment, the prognosis is usually excellent.
-A study of Italian and American adolescents found sleep hygiene to be an important predictor of sleep quality (30).
-Another study of 632 young adults confirmed that sleep hygiene is strongly related to sleep quality and modestly related to perceptions of daytime sleepiness (33).
+A study of Italian and American adolescents found sleep hygiene to be an important predictor of sleep quality (32).
+Another study of 632 young adults confirmed that sleep hygiene is strongly related to sleep quality and modestly related to perceptions of daytime sleepiness (35).
 When sleep hygiene is normalized, the sleep problems disappear quickly.
 If they do not, then other diagnoses must be considered.
 Without treatment, the course is less predictable.
-In some cases there may be adaptation to the features of poor sleep hygiene.
-In one study, improper sleep scheduling in college students led to higher insomnia severity (18).
-One cross-sectional study of elementary school students demonstrated that electronic use and inconsistent bedtimes led to chronic poor sleep irrespective of socioeconomic status (55).
+In some cases, there may be adaptation to the features of poor sleep hygiene.
+In one study, improper sleep scheduling in college students led to higher insomnia severity (19).
+One cross-sectional study of elementary school students demonstrated that electronic use and inconsistent bedtimes led to chronic poor sleep irrespective of socioeconomic status (57).

 This case illustrates the complexities of evaluating excessive sleepiness in young adults.
 Treatment of the underlying sleep disorder may improve latency to sleep and help to consolidate sleep, thus minimizing the opportunity for inadequate sleep hygiene.
 Educating the patient is an important part of the treatment process.

-Women tend to have a higher prevalence of inadequate sleep hygiene, and subsequent excessive daytime sleepiness, especially in societies where they are employed full time and are responsible for most of the housework and child care (12).
+Women tend to have a higher prevalence of inadequate sleep hygiene, and subsequent excessive daytime sleepiness, especially in societies where they are employed full time and are responsible for most of the housework and childcare (13).

 Sleep problems are also common among college students.
-In 1 study of students at a Hong Kong university, it was found that 57.5% of 400 university students were poor sleepers (53).
+In a study of students at a Hong Kong university, it was found that 57.5% of 400 university students were poor sleepers (55).
 Factors associated with the poor sleeper group included gender, year of study, sleep hygiene practices, and perceived inadequate sleep in the past month.
-A survey among a group of 628 collegiate athletes found that 42.4% of athletes identified as poor sleepers and 39.1% of athletes and 58.6% of sports teams reported mean weekday sleep duration of less than 7 hours (31).
+A survey among a group of 628 collegiate athletes found that 42.4% of athletes identified as poor sleepers and 39.1% of athletes and 58.6% of sports teams reported mean weekday sleep duration of less than 7 hours (33).

-One cautionary note: evidence raises the issue of how difficult it may be to change "bad" sleep habits that are ingrained in our society's work and play practices.
-Thus, it is important to start treatment early in the course of a developing insomnia or at an early age if possible.
-Table 3 gives a list of the main features of good sleep hygiene.
+The challenge of changing ingrained "bad" sleep habits in our society's work and play practices can be hard.
+Therefore, it is crucial to begin treatment early when dealing with the development of insomnia or to start early education on good sleep habits.
+Table 2 gives a list of the main features of good sleep hygiene.

 • Go to bed when you are sleepy.
 If you have difficulty falling asleep or wake up shortly after going to sleep, leave the bedroom and read quietly or do some other relaxing activity.
 Avoid overly bright lights as this can cue your wake cycle. | |